 So your $300,000 salary, even with another $30,000 of benefits such as CME, 401k match, health insurance, etc may come out to $330,000 total compensation.
 That’s only 27.5% of collections-so overhead plus owner profits is 72.5%.
 If the practice actually runs with even 55% overhead, the owner is making $210,000 off you.
 If the practice can run a 50% overhead, the owner is making $270,000 off you, which is 90% of your $300,000 salary!

 Some associates consider getting 25-30% of the premium lens fee a good deal.
 Guess what, as a practice owner you get to keep 100% of the whole fee!

-I know some practice owners are gonna read this and rebut that they do everything possible they can to trim overhead, so 50-55% if not higher overhead is to be expected.
+I know some practice owners will read this and rebut that they do everything possible they can to trim overhead, so 50-55% if not higher overhead is to be expected.
 Let me reassure everyone there are plenty of folks in our google group that report sub 40% overhead expenses.
 If you own a solo practice you can work more efficiently and see less patients for the same income, which reduces stress and burnout.
 This also provides for more personalized service for your patients.

 Hypothetically, suppose the practice owner is truly interested in treating you fairly and lets you buy in for $700,000 (quick estimate of buy in as 60% of collected annual revenue, see my post about practice valuations for more details).
 If you pay the $700,000 over five years, that’s $140,000 paid back to the practice for the buy in per year.